What does the Paterson inquiry mean for independent healthcare?

 We made 15 recommendations in our final report aimed at strengthening the work of medical advisory committees, the granting and maintenance of practising privileges, the monitoring of consultants’ performance generally, and consultant appraisals.
 We were also clear that the problems the report identified were common to many independent healthcare providers.

 Rightly or wrongly, any quality or safety failings in the independent sector will be viewed more harshly by the media, political and public.
 Spire has taken the opportunity to act on all 15 of our recommendations across their entire network of 39 hospitals.
 I would urge other providers to take proactive action now.
-Independent reviews of current practices to ensure they meet our Paterson inquiry recommendations will help safeguard patients and corporate reputations ahead of next summer.
+Independent reviews of current practices to ensure they meet our Paterson inquiry recommendations will help safeguard patients and corporate reputations in future.

 As part of our service offering, Verita carry out due diligence on healthcare providers for mergers and acquisitions to review structures and processes to ensure new owners are aware of the strengths and weaknesses of its clinical governance.